No Blood Spilled

 No Blood Spilled is a novel by Les Daniels published by TOR in 1991, and by Raven in 1996.

 Plot summary

-No Blood Spilled is the second part of the adventures of vampire Sebastian Newcastle, in which he is pursued from England to colonial India by his bitter enemy Reginald Callender, who will not rest until the vampire is destroyed.
+No Blood Spilled is a novel which continues the story of vampire Sebastian Newcastle, in which his enemy Reginald Callender follows him from England to colonial India to destroy him.

 Reception

 Gideon Kibblewhite reviewed No Blood Spilled for Arcane magazine, rating it a 4 out of 10 overall.
 Kibblewhite comments that "Enjoyable this may be, but it certainly isn't very creepy, and if Daniels intended it to be light-hearted it doesn't make up for the rather cheesy ending.
 It spirals into a Holmes-versus-Moriarty affair that makes occa [sic] pleasant, but on the whole, unremarkable entertainment."